 # …snip… - type: worker name: saleor-worker env: python repo: https://github.com/render-examples/saleor plan: standard buildCommand: ./render-build.sh startCommand: celery -A saleor --app=saleor.celeryconf:app worker --loglevel=info -E envVars: - key: DATABASE_URL fromDatabase: name: saleor-db property: connectionString - key: REDIS_URL fromService: type: redis name: saleor-redis property: connectionString - key: PYTHON_VERSION value: 3.9.0 - key: DJANGO_SETTINGS_MODULE value: saleor.settings - key: DEBUG value: True - key: NPM_CONFIG_PRODUCTION value: false - key: DEFAULT_FROM_EMAIL value: firstname.lastname@example.org - key: ENABLE_ACCOUNT_CONFIRMATION_BY_EMAIL value: False - key: SECRET_KEY generateValue: true

-plan: standard attribute is set because the celery worker requires more memory than what’s availabe in free plans.
+plan: standard attribute is set because the celery worker requires more memory than what’s availabe in free instance types.
 Also, adding the same environment variables that our API process uses creates some duplication in our

 render.yaml, which we’ll also address in a later section.